LeaVerou/rety/README.md

 [speaking](https://twitter.com/johnallsopp/status/926417129070456832)
 [style](https://bradfrost.com/blog/post/on-speaking/#:~:text=Don%E2%80%99t%20live%20code%20%E2%80%93%20This%20applies%20to%20everyone%20except%20Lea%20Verou%2C%20who%20is%20an%20absolute%20beast).

-It allows the speaker to demonstrate not only the final state of a coding snippet, but how you get there, and what the intermediate results are.
+When combined with some kind of interactive preview, it allows the speaker to demonstrate not only the final state of a coding snippet, but how you get there, and what the intermediate results are.

 However, it does create a unique challenge: My live coded slides don't make sense without me.
 This may be acceptable for a conference talk, which is usually recorded, but not in other contexts, such as teaching a university course, where all instructors need to be able to teach all lectures.

-I didn't want to remove live coding from my slides, as I truly belive it is the perfect implementation of the *"show, not tell"* teaching adage, so I thought instead: what if I could *record* my live coding, and make it replayable?
+I didn't want to remove live coding from my slides, as I truly belive it is the perfect implementation of the *"show, don’t tell"* teaching adage, so I thought instead: what if I could *record* my live coding, and make it replayable?
+However, doing so manually seemed like cruel and unusual punishment.
 And thus, rety was born (pronounced like the "rety" in "retype").

-Rety is designed to work well with the code editors of [Prism Live](https://live.prismjs.com/) but it should work with any `<input>`, `<textarea>` or even [compatible custom elements](#recorder-compatible-controls).
+Rety is designed to work well with the code editors of [Prism Live](https://live.prismjs.com/) and [CodeFlask](https://kazzkiq.github.io/CodeFlask/) but it should work with any `<input>`, `<textarea>` or even [compatible custom elements](#recorder-compatible-controls).

 </section>